2002WYT/PETSc_MsFEM/README.md

     mpirun -n 4 ./main2 -fine 256 -coarse 32
     ```

-    `-n 4` indicates that 4 processes are used.
+    `-n 4` indicates that 4 processes are used.  `-fine 256 -coarse 32` are example program-specific options.
+Consult your code to see what options are available.

 **Usage:**